ate47/t8-atian-menu/README.md

 - `3021194485` - Internal Stack overflow
 - `3014377421` - Error linking script
 - `1670707254` - Error while linking the script,
-  - call of an unknown function/method
+  - Unresolved external (call of an unknown function/method)
   - call of a dev function
   - too many parameters for a call
 - `1427704235` - add to struct with a non pointer/struct value